ShZil/network-utilities/Scanner/README.md

 Maybe, each time a user chooses Action 1 and then Action 2, I could strengthen the link between them.
 For now, the connections are static.

+[15:35] I've started implementing ListWithSQL.
+However, this is a really long task.
+So, this is my progress so far, and from now on Imma try to use ChatGPT to fill the rest.